nids0810/nodejs-html-jquery-boilerplate/README.md

 ```
 5. Open the localhost mentioned in the termial to view the website live.

-To learn how to build this project from scratch, check out my medium blog [Coming Soon](https://medium.com/@vipl0ve).
+To learn how to build this project from scratch, check out my medium blog which is [coming soon](https://medium.com/@vipl0ve).